Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 <a name="usage"></a>
 # Usage

-Select text, for which you want to get link...
+Select text, for which you want to get link and...

 <a name="shortcuts"></a>
 ## Shortcuts